christianThardy/christianThardy.github.io/tom-interpretability.md

 There are a couple of big meta-level takeaways here.
 First, even though our model has 7 attention heads in every layer, we can localize the behavior of the model to just a handful of key heads.
 This strongly supports the argument that attention heads are the right level of abstraction for understanding the model's behavior.

-Second, the presence of negative heads is really surprising—like head 7 at layer 23, which makes the incorrect logit seven times more likely.
+Second, the presence of negative heads is really surprising—like head 7 at layer 23, which makes the incorrect logit severeal times more likely.
 I don’t fully understand what’s happening there yet, but it's definitely worth digging into more.

 <br>